SBSS Logo

 How are fundraising proceeds used?

-All P&C fundraising proceeds go directly back to the school to benefit students.
-Recent purchases have included technology upgrades, library books, playground equipment, air conditioning, sports equipment, and classroom resources.
+All P&C fundraising proceeds go directly back to the school to benefit students, without exception.
 The P&C provides regular updates on funded projects through newsletters and at P&C meetings.

 How can I provide feedback about the school or my child's experience?

 We value parent feedback!
-You can share feedback through parent-teacher conversations, P&C meetings, school surveys, or by contacting the principal directly.
-The school conducts annual School Opinion Surveys where parents can provide anonymous feedback.
-Your input helps us continuously improve our school.
+You can share feedback through attendance at P&C meetings, P&C-led surveys, or by contacting the Executive Committee directly.
+Your input helps us continuously collaborate with and improve the school.

 Can parents attend school events and assemblies?